 It is a legal requirement for employers to train all their staff on health & safety.
 Ensure supervision of new employees were reasonably practical and training is offered for new skills.
 Employers should ensure their staff are competent in what they are being asked to do.
 For more information on H&S training at HSE.

-There are professional qualifications for tree surgeons, such as LANTRA or NPTC certification, ensuring tree surgeons follow best practice when undertaking jobs.
+There are professional qualifications for foresters, such as LANTRA or NPTC certification, ensuring foresters follow best practice when undertaking jobs.
 Qualifications held should be relevant to the work undertaken, this may result in a discount for arborist insurance.